-With date field automations we have taken the concept of event-based automations and applied it to simple date fields.
-Use this feature to create time-relative automations (one hour before, two days after, etc.) for any date type field in your CRM, as opposed to for calendar events (event-based automations).
+With date field automations we have taken the concept of appointment-based automations and applied it to simple date fields.
+Use this feature to create time-relative automations (one hour before, two days after, etc.) for any date type field in your CRM, as opposed to for calendar appointments (appointment-based automations).

 These types of automations are useful to trigger automated reminders or check-ins relative to a client’s court date, filing date, anniversary, or any other custom date field you may use in your practice all from simply populating the date into a date type field.